 In addition, we will also award an Honorable Mention.
 Photos will be judged by a panel of selected professionals from the photography industry.

 The Eddie Adams Day Commemorative Coins can be purchased at the "Inspired by Eddie Adams" photo exhibit at the New Kensington Arts Center during show hours, or during the Eddie Adams Day Dinner at the Hillcrest Country Club.
-Please Note: There are limited quantities of these coins available.
+Please Note: There are a very limited quantity of these coins available.

 Eddie Adams Day or EAD2017 is a 2 day event with the opening of the